-Sexual health is 'a state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
+'A state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled'.1

-Sexual health and relationships education in schools
+Relationships and sexuality education in schools

 Relationships and sexuality education framework for GDHR

-Successful RSE programs have been found to:
+Comprehensive RSE programs have been found to:

 increase adolescents' confidence and ability to make informed decisions

-delay the onset of sexual activity
+often delays the onset of sexual activity

 increase the use of contraceptives in those adolescents who have decided to be sexually active

-provide additional opportunities for young people to learn about and discuss relationships and sexual health issues outside their homes.
+provide additional opportunities for young people to learn about and discuss relationships and sexual health issues outside their homes